mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-the-skillful/discussion-of-particular-skillful-qualities/discussion-of-peace/whether-the-dhamma-vinaya-has-peace-as-its-ultimate-end.md

 Draft: true
 ---

-# Whether the Dhamma-Vināya has peace as its ultimate end?
+# Whether the Dhamma-Vinaya has peace as its ultimate end?

 ## Bibliography